xuhongxu96/UR2PHD-Fall2026/Project3-Plan.md

     - [ ] Start a container inside the tmux session: `docker run --rm -it -v $(pwd):/llvm-harness --cap-add=SYS_PTRACE --security-opt seccomp=unconfined llvm-harness:latest` (it could take a while)
     - [ ] Configure the API Key to access the LLM endpoint
     - [ ] Run the harness with a small example
-- [ ] Clone the benchmark repo (https://arxiv.org/abs/2607.02684)

 #### Paper Selection

 In the next week's meeting, each group will present one paper.
 Please read the papers and prepare a short presentation (10 minutes + 5 minutes for Q&A) to summarize the approach, the experiments, and the results.
 You can also discuss your thoughts on the paper and any questions you may have.

-- [ ] Elect a team lead mainly for communication
 - [ ] Form two groups
 - [ ] Each group selects one paper to present
     - https://arxiv.org/abs/2603.20075